-I want to share with you two specific moments in my career.
+I want to share with you two specific moments in my career so far.
 I hope you enjoy them.

-For two main reasons, I avoid publishing situations we humans persist in calling behavioral problems.
+For two main reasons, I avoid to publish situations we humans persist in calling behavioral problems.
 First, for respect for the privacy of the human family and get them free of possible (virtual) social exposure and criticism.
-Second, because I, over these years, deal with different cultures and professional experiences that make me publish only satisfying situations.
+Second, because over these years, I deal with different cultures and professional experiences that make me publish only satisfying situations.

 That is my (virtual) approach.
 Yes, I know how works with the current tendency of advertising serious problems for commercial purposes.
-I respect and, somehow, understand it.
+I respect and, somehow, understand it, but I don’t want to do it.
+I show some of the cases in my seminars and courses only.

 However, I will always share this specific situation (cover photo on the left), because it is an excellent example of how human family’s dedication saved this 9-year-old dog (in 2013) from the “killer” tag and removed him from the death row.
 This situation confirmed what I defended since I started my professional career, almost two decades ago: Changes go through the family itself.
 There are no magic formulas without the commitment of the family, and each case needs to be treated individually, without guarantees of results, turn-key training, “quick fix” or other illusions.